 About Talavera Battlefield Monument

-The Talavera Battlefield Monument near Talavera in Spain, commemorates the Battle of Talavera, which took place on 27 and 28 July 1809 and was the Duke of Wellington’s – then Sir Arthur Wellesley’s – first major victory of the Peninsular War, part of the Napoleonic Wars.
+The Talavera Battlefield Monument near Talavera in Spain, commemorates the Battle of Talavera which took place on 27 and 28 July 1809.
+The battle was the Duke of Wellington’s – then Sir Arthur Wellesley – first major victory of the Peninsular War during the Napoleonic Wars.

 The Talavera Battlefield Monument is a large memorial on the battlefield itself, although much of the battlefield is now separated by a road.
-It is actually a new monument, the original now being located on private land.
+It is actually a new monument as the original is now located on private land.

 Marshal Soult’s French army retreated from Portugal as General Wellesley’s 20,000 British troops advanced into Spain to join General Cuesta’s Spanish army.
 The French crossed the Alberche River in Spain on 27 July and a few hours later, attacked the right flank of the Spanish and the British left.
 A strategic hill was fought over until eventually the British could hold it.